 Dental amalgam was long the filling material of choice.
 An alloy of several metals (silver, tin, and copper), it employs mercury as a binding agent.
 Amalgam was once popular for both its low cost and durability.
 In our modern era of natural products and an emphasis on transparent ingredients/construction, amalgam's mercury content has caused many alarm.
 Ongoing research into amalgam's potential danger has yet to arrive at a definitive conclusion, but those concerned about the potential buildup of mercury in the body have hoped for new filling options.

 We say, why wait for bad news?
 Composite fillings accomplish the work of amalgam without exposing patients to any mercury.
 At the same time, dental composite is a vast aesthetic improvement - its tooth-colored material will be perfectly matched to your natural tooth color, leaving fillings invisible.
 Your dental work should strengthen and beautify your smile, not broadcast itself to the world.
-Providing composite fillings allows Dr. Okamura to practice dentistry that is both cosmetic and restorative.
+Providing composite fillings allows Dr. Wilson to practice dentistry that is both cosmetic and restorative.

 Getting Composite Fillings in Seattle

 Applying dental composite to teeth is also known as "dental bonding."
 The bonding process is quick and simple: it can be completed in just one appointment.
-After preparing the tooth for a filling (by removing decay or reshaping the tooth's structure), Dr. Okamura will shape the composite chairside and bond it in place.
+After preparing the tooth for a filling (by removing decay or reshaping the tooth's structure), Dr. Wilson will shape the composite chairside and bond it in place.
 The bonding will then be hardened with a special light.
 You'll leave the office with a fresh, decay-free smile in place.

 Other Metal-Free Treatment Options